paveltrpn/tire/README.md

-# Tire Editor
+# tire (tiny-render) editor

-A Vulkan-based 3D scene editor with Qt-based UI, featuring real-time scenegraph manipulation and procedural primitive generation.
+A small scene editor with Qt-based UI and vulkan scenegraph.

-## About

-Tire Editor is a lightweight 3D scene editor built with:
+Editor built with:

 - **Vulkan** via VulkanSceneGraph (VSG) for modern GPU rendering
 - **Qt 6.10** for the user interface

-The editor provides a split-pane UI with a 3D viewport, object manipulation controls, and dynamic primitive generation (boxes, spheres, cylinders) with configurable properties.

 ## Dependencies Installation